ppy/osu-wiki/wiki/Community/Mappers_Guild/en.md

 [^price]: Amount of points required to accept the quest.
 These points are pulled from a user's "available points" pool, not their total earned points.
 [^points]: Rewards are based on a user's total points.
 A user's available points are a subsection of their total points following the same model as osu!'s [kudosu](/wiki/Modding/Kudosu) "total earned" and "available" pools.
 [^map]: Points for creating beatmaps scale according to a map's length, meaning a longer map rewards more points than a shorter map.
 Collaborative difficulties split points evenly between all mappers.
 Points are only rewarded to Ranked beatmaps.
-[^bonus]: Beatmaps assigned to a [quest](#quests) and [showcase beatmaps](/wiki/People/Featured_Artists/Featured_Artist_showcase_beatmaps) earn +2 bonus points per difficulty.
-If a map is ranked after the quest's deadline, this bonus will be reduced to 1.5 points for 0-20 days late, 1 point for 21-40 days late, or 0.5 points for 40+ days late.
+[^bonus]: Beatmaps assigned to [quests](#quests) and [showcase beatmaps](/wiki/People/Featured_Artists/Featured_Artist_showcase_beatmaps) earn +2 bonus points per difficulty.
+If a map is ranked after the quest's deadline, this bonus will be reduced to 1.5 points for being 0–20 days late, 1 point for 21–40 days late, or 0.5 points for 40+ days late.
 Winning beatmaps for [priority quests](#priority-quests) earn +3 bonus points per difficulty.
 Each of these bonuses scale by a map's length.
-[^mod]: Modding points for [Beatmap Nominators](/wiki/People/Beatmap_Nominators) who nominate a relevant beatmap scale with length because it's assumed that they mod all difficulties.
+[^mod]: Modding points for [Beatmap Nominators](/wiki/People/Beatmap_Nominators) who nominate a relevant beatmap scale with length on the assumption that they mod all difficulties.
 [^storyboard]: Storyboard points are rewarded based on a storyboard's content.
 Minimalist storyboards (basic lyrics usually) reward 2 points, while detailed storyboards earn 10 points.
 [^priority-quest]: Priority quest points are based on the quest's tier.
 Tier 1 (easiest and most common) provides 5, tier 2 provides 8, tier 3 provides 5, and tier 4 provides 24 (hardest and least common).
 [^quest]: This does not apply if the quest is past its deadline, but difficulty-related quest bonuses are still applied.